 We often hear from folks who would like to use a vector or EPS file in a document or a webpage, but run into trouble converting it into a suitable format.
 EPS files are not supported by many desktop publishing programs like Microsoft Word and PowerPoint, so you’ll need to convert your file into a raster format like a JPG in order to use it in your document.

-Converting an EPS to a JPG in Adobe Illustrator
+Here’s how to converting an EPS to a JPG in Adobe Illustrator.

 Step 1: Open your EPS file in Illustrator, then go to File > Export.